 Saskatchewan River Crossing (80 km from Lake Louise): The Crossing Resort is your stop for ice cream, souvenirs, camping supplies, dining, and gas (no fuel for 153 km!).
 If you’d like a quiet picnic spot with a view, pull in to Howse Pass Viewpoint just south of Saskatchewan River Crossing.

 Columbia Icefield (130 km from Lake Louise): This expansive icefield, home to six major glaciers, is the largest in the North American Rocky Mountains!
 You can hike to the toe of the Athabasca Glacier, take the Columbia Icefield Adventure tour to get a feet-on-the-glacier experience, or view the scenery from a glass walkway (Glacier Skywalk).

 - Columbia Icefield Glacier Discovery Centre: Parks Canada Information Centre and home to Pursuit’s Columbia Icefield Adventure & Skywalk Tour.
 Also in the Guinness Book of World Records for being the building with the most women’s bathrooms for its size (no joke!).
-Open mid-April to mid-October.
+Open May 1 – October 10, 2022 weather permitting.

 - STAY OFF THE GLACIER!
 People have fallen into crevasses (deep cracks in the ice) and died of hypothermia.